PayFabric/APIs/PayFabric/Sections/Transaction Types.md

 _Verify_ transaction only supports in Create Transaction/Update Transaction/Process Transaction APIs, it is not available in portal and hosted payment page.
 Only EVO gateway supports _Verify_ transaction with Credit Card payment method.
 PayFabric will set tranaction's Amount to 0.00 if anything other than 0.00 is passed through for _Verify_ transaction.

+#### Activate
+An _Activate_ is used to activate a new gift card with an initial currency value.
+Gift card accounts must be activated as their first transaction.
+PayFabric only supports Gift card in USD currency.

+#### Reload
+A _Reload_ is used to add additional currency value to an existing gift card.
+PayFabric only supports Gift card in USD currency.